Maarat al-Numan: Abbasids to Fatimids (891–1086)

 In 891 Ya‘qubi described Maarrat al-Nu‘man as "an ancient city, now a ruin.
 It lies in the Hims province."
 By the time of Estakhri (951) the place had recovered, as he described the city "very full of good things, and very opulent".
 Figs, pistachios and vines were cultivated.
 In 1047 Nasir Khusraw visited the city, and described it as a populous town with a stone wall.
 There was a Friday Mosque, on a height, in the middle of the town.
 The bazaars were full of traffic.
 Considerable areas of cultivated land surrounded the town, with plenty of fig-trees, olives, pistachios, almonds and grapes.

 Crusader Ma‘arra massacre (1098)

 The most infamous event from the city's history dates from late 1098, during the First Crusade.
-After the Crusaders, led by Raymond de Saint Gilles and Bohemond of Taranto, successfully besieged Antioch they found themselves with insufficient supplies of food.
-Their raids on the surrounding countryside during the winter months did not help the situation.
-By December 12 when they reached Ma‘arra, many of them were suffering from starvation and malnutrition.
-They managed to breach the city's walls and massacred about 8,000 inhabitants.
-However, this time, as they could not find enough food, they resorted to cannibalism.
+After the crusaders, led by Raymond de Saint Gilles and Bohemond of Taranto, successfully besieged Antioch they found themselves with insufficient supplies of food.

-One of the crusader commanders wrote to Pope Urban II: "A terrible famine racked the army in Ma‘arra, and placed it in the cruel necessity of feeding itself upon the bodies of the Saracens".

-Radulph of Caen, another chronicler, wrote: "In Ma‘arra our troops boiled pagan adults in cooking-pots; they impaled children on spits and devoured them grilled."

-These events were also chronicled by Fulcher of Chartres, who wrote: "I shudder to tell that many of our people, harassed by the madness of excessive hunger, cut pieces from the buttocks of the Saracens already dead there, which they cooked, but when it was not yet roasted enough by the fire, they devoured it with savage mouth."